 This model assesses the effect of your test article on vasoconstriction of denuded arteries via 5-HT (serotonin) receptors in comparison to 5-HT.

-There appears to be a link between 5-HT1B agonism and rare ischemic events.
-As a result, CVD, peripheral artery disease, and angina are contraindications for their therapeutic use in the treatment of migraine.
-It is therefore advisable to assess the cardiac safety of compounds targeting this receptor, or compounds with off-target affinity for the receptor, before clinical trials.
-Learn more about the complicated history, physiology, and pharmacology of 5-HT1B agonists in our ultimate guide article.
+There appears to be a link between 5-HT1B agonism and rare ischemic events; cardiovascular disease, peripheral artery disease and angina are contraindications for the use of 5-HT1B agonists in migraine treatment.
+It is therefore advisable to assess the cardiac safety of compounds affecting these receptors before clinical trial.
+You can learn more about the complicated history, physiology, and pharmacology of 5-HT1B agonists.

-This model assesses the effect of your test article on vasoconstriction of denuded arteries via 5-HT (serotonin) receptors, in comparison to 5-HT (serotonin).
+This model assesses the effect of your test article on vasoconstriction of denuded arteries via 5-HT (serotonin) receptors, in comparison to 5-HT.

 This model assesses the effect of your test article on vasoconstriction via 5-HT (serotonin) receptors, or in comparison to 5-HT (serotonin).

 5-HT receptors and sumatriptan